MicrosoftDocs/PowerShell-Docs/scripting/core-powershell/Running-Remote-Commands.md

 ```

 ## Windows PowerShell Remoting
-Windows PowerShell remoting, which uses the WS\-Management protocol, lets you run any Windows PowerShell command on one or many remote computers.
+Windows PowerShell remoting, which uses the WS-Management protocol, lets you run any Windows PowerShell command on one or many remote computers.
 It lets you establish persistent connections, start 1:1 interactive sessions, and run scripts on multiple computers.

 To use Windows PowerShell remoting, the remote computer must be configured for remote management.
 For more information, including instructions, see [About Remote Requirements](https://technet.microsoft.com/en-us/library/dd315349.aspx).